observingx/avocado/content/posts/20200120-hustlaball-vegas.md

 It was also easy to be mesmerized by porn actors.
 Remember the psychology principle on familiarity and attraction: "Studies have shown that we are attracted to what is familiar to us, and that repeated exposure to certain people will increase our attraction toward them."
 It was in play here with the hired porn actor.
 When you see a familiar porn star face, you easily gravitate towards them.

-Lessons learned:
+Lesson learned:
+---

-* **Event/Vegas Rule:** Only go to an event for one's self.
+* **Party/Event Rule:** Only go to an event for one's self.
 If you can't have fun alone, don't go.
 Much like going to the gym, you go there for your own sake.
 Not because to be part of a conglomerate, to be loved/liked, or to be given attention to.
 You go there and have fun even if it was just you by yourself.

-And if there are multiple events, compare their logistics (energy expenditure, cost, distance, expected kinds of attendees).
+* And if there are multiple events, compare their logistics (energy expenditure, cost, distance, expected kinds of attendees).